MissouriMRR/docs/subteams/flight/installation_guide/installation_guide.md

 \
 **Step 2.5: Installing Visual Studio Code (Optional)**

-Visual Studio Code (VS Code) is a popular code editor with many free extensions you can download to add features and customizations.
+Visual Studio Code (VS Code) is a popular code editor with numerous free extensions you can download to add features and customizations.
 If you are using WSL, VS Code might already be installed.
 You can check if VS Code is installed by seeing if the following command has any output:

 ```
 which code